genetic markers & Models

 Linkage Mapping & GWAS

-At Chawade lab we identified several major qtl for important diseases in winter wheat, barley, potato and rape seed.
+In Chawade lab we identified several major qtl for important diseases in winter wheat, barley, potato and rape seed.
 Linkage mapping and GWAS are used as appropriate.
 Please visit google scholar for the list of publications utilizing these methods

 Genomic Selection